-- Always use hot pads or trivets under hot pans, dishes, or heat producing appliances. - □ Heat will damage countertops. - □ Use a cutting board to prevent unnecessary damage to the countertops.
-Do not cut directly on the countertop. - \Box Avoid harsh chemicals such as drain cleaners, oven cleaners, etc. - \Box Do not let cleaners with bleach set on the top.
-Wipe them off promptly. - □ Run cold water when pouring hot/boiling water into the sink. - □ Use coasters under all glasses, bottles and cans. - □ Do not store toiletry products directly on your countertop surface.
+Thirdy's use not pads of divers under not pans, dishes, or near producing uppn ances.
+Heat will damage countertops.
+Use a cutting board to prevent unnecessary damage to the countertops.
+Do not cut directly on the countertop.
+Avoid harsh chemicals such as drain cleaners, oven cleaners, etc. Do not let cleaners with bleach set on the top.
+Wipe them off promptly.
+Run cold water when pouring hot/boiling water into the sink.
+Use coasters under all glasses, bottles and cans.
+Do not store toiletry products directly on your countertop surface.
 Hair products, perfumes, colognes, nail products, creams, lotions and potions have a tendency to spill or leak and go overlooked.
 Even though the counter top is sealed, a substance that remains on the surface for an extended period may stain the countertop.